Found in 6 Collections and/or Records:

 Overview Samuel Bowne Haines (1834-1913) was a banker and a minister in New York Monthly Meeting.
 The collection contains family correspondence (1859-1869), expense book of Samuel B. Haines, and Quaker manuscripts, possibly by Mary Caley.
 Also includes genealogical and biographical materials on the Haines, Gaskill, and related families.

-Scope and Content note This collection is comprised of the single volume commonplace book of the Hartshorne, Haines, and Rodman families.
+Overview The commonplace book of the Hartshorne, Haines, and Rodman families includes quotes and extracts related to religion and morals, including extracts of the Pilgrim's Progress.
 The specific author is unknown.
-The commonplace book includes quotes and extracts related to religion and morals, including extracts of the Pilgrim's Progress.

 Identifier: MSS 024